Witness-me/issue-tracker/README.md

 This app is my personal programming project that helped me learn new technologies and demonstrate my skills as a developer.

-Its functionality includes adding, editing and deleting entries as well as categorising and sorting them.
+Its functionality includes adding, editing and deleting entries as well as categorizing and sorting them.
 Just try it yourself and get the first-hand experience - it is availible [here](https://issue-tracker-wm.herokuapp.com).

 ### The list of technologies used for development includes: